When you mentally feel like crap and you know you should be feeling on top of the world

 So, here’s the deal…

-You've got to speak to yourself about your depression in the same way.
+You've got to speak to yourself about your depression like this.
+And doing so will help your brain rewire itself in positive ways.

 Yes, it's true.
 Depression can feel like a tsunami.